stitchdata/docs/_replication/replication-scheduling/anchor-scheduling.md

       To use anchor scheduling, you'll need to:

       - **Select a Replication Frequency** greater than an hour.
 One hour is the minimum frequency required to use anchor scheduling, as using an anchor time with a frequency less than an hour won't affect an integration's replication schedule.
       - **Define an Anchor Time**.
 An Anchor Time is the time that the Replication Frequency is "anchored" to, which Stitch will use to create a replication schedule.
-Anchor times are available in half hour increments.
 Selecting an Anchor Time is only required when using anchor scheduling.

       When you select an Anchor Time, Stitch will use it and your selected Replication Frequency to create a replication schedule for the integration.